Kritisehgal01/Kritisehgal01.github.io/index.md

       <a href="https://www.ccc.edu/" target="_blank">City Colleges of Chicago (CCC)</a>.
     </p>
     <p>
-      While pursuing my PhD, I explored the emerging field of data science through coursework at OSU, as well as bootcamps and workshops hosted by the
+      While pursuing my PhD, I explored the emerging field of data science through coursework at OSU and by participating in bootcamps and workshops hosted by the
       <a href="https://www.erdosinstitute.org/" target="_blank">Erdős Institute</a>.
       This exploration, combined with my passion for teaching, led me to my current role.
     </p>